 1. Use a reusable coffee cup for takeaway coffee

 So here’s the rub.
 Disposable coffee cups are one of the very worst offenders when it comes to waste, as they are not recyclable and take hundreds of years to biodegrade in landfill.
 Reusable coffee cups are now widely available to buy, including from most of the coffee houses, so make this a must-do swap!
-I’d go as far as to say, if you don’t have your own cup, skip the coffee.
+If you don’t have your own cup, skip the coffee.

 2. Bring in a packed lunch